 As a specialist in the management of Android devices within companies, TinyMDM protects the data circulating on mobiles through encryption.

 What is data encryption?

-Device encryption is an additional layer of protection for all data stored on your Android device.
+Android device encryption adds an extra layer of protection to all stored data.
 The process involves scrambling the data into unreadable code and making it undecryptable by anyone without a password or recovery key that expressly allows it.
 Android supports two methods of device encryption:

 Full Disk Encryption (FDE)

 Available as early as Android 5, but dropped as of Android 10.
 The FDE method uses the 128-Bit AES encryption algorithm, or 256-Bit on some devices, and its primary recovery key is kept in a Trusted Execution Environment (or fully secure execution environment).